SimonMoynihan33/KVRN-Apparel/README.md

 ```

 ## Bug 06 (Largest Issue to date: Issue begin-23/10/2024)
 - **Issue**: When submitting the checkout form, I encountered a problem where the payment was being processed on the frontend, but the client secret was not being passed to my Django view on the backend.
-This resulted in a continuous loading screen after the form submission and a failure to redirect to the checkout success page.
-I also kept getting the error message: "Missing client secret."
+This resulted in either a continuous loading screen after the form submission and a failure to redirect to the checkout success page, or an error page telling me This was avoided by adding checks to see if client secret was loaded to which I would get the error message: "Missing client secret."

 **Steps Taken to Troubleshoot:**